Oubaid-Beldi/distributed-MapReduce-/readme.md

-Verify Files:
+Verify Files

 Ensure input1.txt and input2.txt exist in the root directory.
 Confirm web/index.html and web/script.js are in the web/ directory.

 Usage
 The system consists of a master, multiple workers, and a web dashboard.

-Clean Up Old Files:
+Clean Up Old Files

-Remove previous intermediate and output files:rm -f mr-* mr-out-* mr-final.txt
+Remove previous intermediate and output files: rm -f mr-* mr-out-* mr-final.txt

-Run the Master:
+Run the Master

-Start the master with input files (e.g., input1.txt, input2.txt):go run main.go master input1.txt input2.txt
+Start the master with input files (e.g., input1.txt, input2.txt):
+go run main.go master input1.txt input2.txt

 The master listens on :1234 (RPC) and :8080 (HTTP dashboard).
 It coordinates tasks and writes the top 5 words to mr-final.txt.

-Run Workers:
+Run Workers

-In separate terminals, start 2-3 workers:go run main.go worker localhost:1234
+In separate terminals, start 2-3 workers: go run main.go worker localhost:1234

 Workers execute map and reduce tasks, with a 5% chance of crashing and 10% chance of delay (0-5s).

-View the Dashboard:
+View the Dashboard

 Open http://localhost:8080 in a browser.
 The dashboard displays: